How To Attract More, Better Clients: The Principles

 The onus is on you to explain what you do and how you help

-You marketing is NOT there to announce your services - it must work to convince potential clients to come forward.
+It is much better if it is used to convince potential clients to come forward.

 The quality of your persuasion is key.